sangkips/Myshop-CRUD-App/README.md

 # Myshop-CRUD-App

-Myshop-CRUD-App is an application that helps perform CRUD applications on your syatem.
+Myshop-CRUD-App is an application that helps perform CRUD applications on your system.

 ## Installation